RishavKumarSinha/chess/.github/ISSUE_TEMPLATE/feature-request.md

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.

+**Which domain of the chess app does this feature belong to?
+(Flutter UI/Chess Bot/Game Database/Multiplayer)** A clear and concise description of which domain of the chess app this is related to.

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.